OverlyDev/Homelab/site/content/posts/hardware/index.md

 One differentiator between offerings is the [80 Plus rating](https://en.wikipedia.org/wiki/80_Plus), which is the measured efficiency at various load percentages.

 The key points for this section are:
-- Power supplies don't pull their rated capacity 24/7
+- Power supplies don't pull their rated capacity 24/7.
-    - Your 1400W PSU isn't pulling 1400W continuously, it's only pulling what the computer needs
+    - Your 1400W PSU isn't pulling 1400W continuously, it's only pulling what the computer needs.
-- Aim for at least a `Gold` rated PSU
+- Aim for at least a `Gold` rated PSU.
     - The price premium for higher rated power supplies takes a *long* time to amortize.
-- Size it appropriately
+- Size it appropriately.
     -  You don't want to buy a 1000W PSU for a device that's only ever drawing 200W, the efficiency will be terrible.
+    - Account for the power draw from any spinning hard drives, it can quickly add up.
-    - Planning for growth is fine
+    - Planning for growth is fine.